 Example 3: Bradshaw International

-Bradshaw International’s Good Cook™ brand is sold in over 30,000 US retail stores.
+Bradshaw International’s Good Cook™ brand is sold in over 30,000 U.S. retail stores.
 Bradshaw is a leading marketer of kitchenware products and launched Good Cook to incorporate quality, value and service into every product.
-This philosophy has allowed Good Cook to achieve the best position for kitchen tools and gadgets with 43% of the market.
+This philosophy has allowed Good Cook to achieve the best position for kitchen tools and gadgets with 43 percent of the market.

-Changes to EDI, order management, and a pick/pack operation integrated with a new WMS would be required to handle the new variable volumes. enVista was asked to help design and integrate the DSDC program.
-To meet Wal-Mart’s DSDC objectives, the team had to design and build a new pick/pack module, select the technology to be used by the picking team, and integrate it with the WMS.
-The order management system, EDI software and billing system had to be modified to accommodate the structures required by Wal-Mart's DSDC program.
+Changes to electric data interchange (EDI), order management, and a pick/pack operation integrated with a new WMS would be required to handle the new variable volumes. enVista was asked to help design and integrate the DSDC program.
+To meet Walmart’s DSDC objectives, the team had to design and build a new pick/pack module, select the technology to be used by the picking team, and integrate it with the WMS.
+The order management system, EDI software and billing system had to be modified to accommodate the structures required by Walmart's DSDC program.

 The team profiled SKU movements, identified pick and storage mediums to model replenishment rates, and formulated labor plans and proper work flows.
 Bradshaw IT and enVista worked together to make configuration changes to the RedPrairie WMS and integrate it with the Pick from Light System and EDI software.
 The joint team also specified data maps from order capture to order management to WMS through EDI transmissions to move the infrastructure to industry standards.